 - ½ cup demerara sugar or brown sugar

-- ½ tsp vanilla powder or 1 tsp vanilla extract
+- ½ teaspoon vanilla powder OR 1 teaspoon vanilla extract

-- 1 tbsp flax seed powder + 3 tbsp water
+- 1 tablespoon flax seed powder + 3 tablespoon water

 - preheat the oven at 180 degree celsius.